 Now, I don’t think I would need any special assistance to get the most desirable colour for any LED that is in my possession because I have come to learn a lot.
 If you are new to manual TV calibration, please visit rtings.
 Just don’t forget to adjust the backlight, brightness, sharpness and color temperature to fit your viewing condition

 CONCLUSION AND ADVICE

-Most TVs let you adjust each preset to your liking.
-So if you prefer Movie mode but find it too subtle for your brightly lit living room, you can increase the brightness or contrast and save the settings.
+On a final note, most television manufacturers let you adjust each preset to your liking.
+So if you prefer Movie mode but find it too subtle for your brightly lit living room, you can increase the brightness, backlight or contrast and save the settings.
 The same goes for other presets.
 But which settings should you focus on?

 if the picture displeases you, you should look first to the set’s gamma control.
 This affects the contrast and is usually set to a number such as 2.2.
 Lowering the number will make the picture brighter, but it will also make it more difficult to see details in highlights of the image.
 Raising the gamma setting to 2.4, for example, will do the opposite.

-some settings have somewhat misleading names.
+Also, some settings have somewhat misleading names.
 Brightness, for example, typically adjusts the black level of the picture.
-Backlight will raise the set’s overall lighting system.
+The backlight will raise the set’s overall lighting system.

-Colour controls in the picture settings generally affect the colour saturation.
-Be warned that pushing these settings can make some image elements, such as a red shirt, bloom or bleed into the surrounding picture.
+Furthermore, Colour controls in the picture settings generally affect the colour saturation.
+Be warned that pushing these settings can make some image elements, such as a redshirt, bloom or bleed into the surrounding picture.

 In conclusion, digging too deep into picture adjustments can be a risky proposition.
 Expert settings such as smooth motion, auto motion, noise reduction and judder reduction refer to unique algorithms in the set’s video processing.

 Some of these settings add extra frames (interpolation) to smooth out the picture, but these visual tricks can also make the image look flat and lifeless.